Baptism of Jean De Mo |

 I learned a big lesson on humility this week.
 I won't go into the details, but basically there was a disagreement between me and someone else this week.
 I felt like I wasn't the one at fault, however I was still stewing about what happened.
 This morning, as part of the Book of Mormon reading challenge, I read from Alma Ch.60-62.
 In this section, we read about how Moroni blasts Pahoran for neglecting his armies and basically tells him he and the government are spectators only thinking about themselves while the army fights their battles for them.
 We learn a lot by how Pahoran responds and I wrote this quote by Neal A. Maxwell in my scriptures in that chapter:

-"You and cannot control the intentions or behavior of other people.
+"You and I cannot control the intentions or behavior of other people.
 However, we do determine how we will act.
-Please remember that you and are agents endowed with moral agency, and we can choose not to be offended."
+Please remember that you and I are agents endowed with moral agency, and we can choose not to be offended."

 When I read this quote, I immediately felt the need to apologize.
 Even though I wasn't the one who started things, I felt I needed to end it.
 After I apologized, I felt all tension leave and felt ready to move on.
 I don't know how he feels now, But I sure feel better.